aoliver44/taxaHFE/README.md

 --feature_type: is the label a factor or a continous variable?

 --format_metaphlan: is the format of the input file in the "MetaPhlAn" style?
-What this looks like is (from their tutorial):

 <details>
   <summary>More Infomation on formats</summary>